Seen on:

 James J. Jeffries

-Unfortunately, Jeffries is only remembered by most for his loss to Jack Johnson.
+Unfortunately, most only remember Jeffries for his loss to Jack Johnson.
 Jeffries had been retired for five years and had to drop a hundred pounds to get in shape for the fight.
 I say unfortunately because Jeffries was an all-time great whose legacy gets lost in the shuffle because he came out of retirement.

 Jeffries had only 24 professional fights but the wins in his short career are quite impressive.
 Early in his career, he defeated Peter Jackson.
 He beat Tom Sharkey, and former heavyweight champions Bob Fitzsimmons and James J. Corbett, twice.
 To be fair he did fight two draws and two no contests.